typelevel/typelevel.github.com/posts/2018-09-04-do-not-use-list-monoid.md

 ---

 `List` is a great data type, it is very simple and easy to understand.
-It has very low overhead for the most important functions such as `fold` and `map` and also supports prepending in constant time.
+It has very low overhead for the most important functions such as `fold` and `map` and also supports prepending a single element in constant time.

 Traversing a data structure with something like `Writer[List[Log], A]` or `ValidatedNel[Error, A]`, is really powerful and allows us to very precisely specify what kind of iteration we want to do while remaining very succint.
 However, in terms of efficiency it's a whole different story unfortunately.
-That is because both of these traversals make use of the `List` monoid (or the `NonEmptyList` semigroup), which by the nature of `List` is very ineffecient.
+That is because both of these traversals make use of the `List` monoid (or the `NonEmptyList` semigroup), which by the nature of `List` is very inefficient.
 If you use `traverse` with a data structure with `n` elements and `Writer` or `Validated` as the `Applicative` type, you will end up with a runtime of `O(n^2)`.
 This is because, with `List`, appending a single element requires iterating over the entire data structure and therefore takes linear time.